CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 03/Lab03.md

 >
 **Objectives**
 >
-•	By completing this lab, you will be able to:

 •	Ingest real-time clickstream events using Eventstream and custom endpoints.

 •	Stream clickstream data into Eventhouse for low-latency analytics.
 •	Analyze customer behavior and product demand using Kusto Query Language (KQL).
 •	Identify top-demand products and evaluate pricing and cost impact in real time.